Install SimulIDE On Ubuntu Using Terminal (tar.gz)

 How to Make Desktop Launcher Icon

 To be able to make shortcuts appear in the menu, an application is needed to create app shortcuts.
 One of the menu editor applications is Alacarte.
-Please open a terminal, use the following command:
+Please open a terminal, then use the following command:

 sudo apt-get install alacarte